wp-plugins/wp-pirates-search/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Eric Gruson (author of previous version of this plugin, named "Plagiat Search") joined to developing plugin.
+* Added detailed summary report of processing.

 = 1.0.2 =
 * Fixed some minor bugs.
-* Added statistical report of pages processing.
+* Added brief summary report of processing.

 = 1.0.1 =
 * Fixed some minor bugs.